 HELPFUL IDEAS AND PLANNING High School Transition Toolkit A free four page toolkit that includes a timeline and checklist for identifying specific goals to include in the student's individual education program, or IEP.
 To order a print copy, or download a PDF in English or Spanish, visit: informingfamilies.org/transition-toolkit.
-My Life Plan Free online planning tool for every stage of life.
-Visit mylifeplan.guide to get started.
 Star Form Worksheet for identifying sources of support to reach any goal: informingfamilies.org/star.
 Supported Decision Making/Alternatives to Guardianship Supported Decision Making is an approach that offers less restrictive alternatives to guardianship, such as Powers of Attorney for medical and financial decisions, Representative Payee to manage Social Security benefits, and a trusted relationship with family or others who can provide good advice.
 Learn more about Supported Decision Making, as well as different types of guardianship, at: informingfamilies.org/sdm.
 RECREATION & COMMUNITY CONNECTIONS The Family Community Connections Guidebook Information and Resources for Families and Individuals with Intellectual and Developmental Disabilities in Washington State.
 Includes worksheets for identifying people, places and ideas to help broaden your family member's social circle and community connections.
 Download a free copy in Enlgish or Spanish: informingfamilies.org/publications.